27 Popular Foods in Argentina You Have to Try

 You’ll find it everywhere in provinces like Misiones (home of Iguazu Falls).

 But in Buenos Aires you’ll also find it at bakeries and from street vendors in the morning selling coffee, fried dough, and chipa out of their carts.
+Order a bunch to fill up and eat it warm!
+It’s tough when cooled.

 Chipa guazu is another version, literally translating to Big Chipa.
 It’s most like like what we’d call corn bread in the US.

-King Crab in Ushuaia
+25. Centolla in Ushuaia

 Centolla, or King Crab, is bound to be one of the most unexpected traditional Argentina foods.